obigrep

 is an exact match for that character$

-at the end of the pattern means that the string should end with that pattern.
+at the end of the pattern means that the string must end with that pattern.

 If the starting ^